dekovski/Koopman_Lyapunov/README.md

 # Koopman-based Neural Lyapunov functions for general attractors
 Code for CDC2022 submission.
-Complete code upload and description currently under progress.
-Kindly email me at deka.shankar@berkeley.edu thanks!
+Kindly email me at deka.shankar@berkeley.edu for complete code or questions.
+Thanks!

 For full proofs, please see the preprint of the paper below.